ksengin/control-with-neural-dynamics/README.md

 ```

 After training, state evolutions using the controller with the neural and true forward kinematics models are saved under the `logs` directory to `result_eval_surrogatefk.pdf` and `result_eval_truefk.pdf`, respectively.

+### Training on custom systems

+To train CND on a custom system,

+- Write down the system equations in [src/models/control_systems.py](src/models/control_systems.py) to generate samples for supervising the state transitions network.
+Alternatively, you can use a simulator to generate data pairs.
+- Specify the system configuration in [src/system_config.py](src/system_config.py), including the state and action dimensions, desired state and action in the final timestep, cost function parameters and the distribution to sample initial states from.
+- (Optional) If you would like to test the performance of the controller subject to the true state transitions, implement the system equations in [src/control/system_dynamics.py](src/control/system_dynamics.py).

 ## Acknowledgments